cwelch1070/WordGame/README.md

 # WordGame
 This is a command line version of the game Wordle that I recreated as a project to practice programming in java.
 The game is still a work in progress but is functional.

 ## Project Goals
 The goal of this project was to create a java command line game that demonstrated my understanding of object orineted programming with java.
 The game contains examples of composition, encapsulation, and polymorphism which are the three major components that make java an object oriented language.

+## Future Plans
+I plan to make this project into a fully functional GUI application with the use of jframe in the future.
+With the addition of a GUI the game will be more user friendly and easier to play rather than just being characters in a console application.

 ## What it does
 The games concept is simple, the players goal is to guess a random five letter word.
 Only five guesses are allowed and if the word is not guessed correctly within